| |

 Editors: Carlos Castillo-Chavez with Sally Blower, Pauline van den Driessche,

-Denise Kirschner, and Abdul-Aziz Yakubu, 2001.
+Denise Kirschner, and Abdul-Aziz Yakubu, 2001, PMID: n/a, PMCID: n/a, NIHMSID: n/a.

 Wigginton J and Kirschner D. A model of cellular immune regulation in infection with

-Mycobacterium tuberculosis, Journal of Immunology, Feb 2001.
+Mycobacterium tuberculosis, Journal of Immunology, Feb 2001, PMID: 11160244, PMCID: n/a, NIHMSID: n/a.

 Kirschner D, Webb GF and Cloyd M. A model of HIV-1 disease progression based on virus-induced